 Enter the word "deceased" after the decedent's name in the address section of the form.
 Also enter the date of death after the decedent's name.

-You must also complete Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
-Attach this form to the front of Form 140ET.
+You must also complete Arizona Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
+Place this form on top of Form 140ET.

 How do I Amend a Claim?